wKovacs64/eslint-config/README.md

 # @wkovacs64/eslint-config

-This is my personal ESLint configuration.
+This is my base personal ESLint configuration.

 ### Install